- Notice: Listing Determination and Status Review (78 FR 41371, 07/10/2013)

 Ribbon seals rely on the availability of suitable sea ice as a haul-out platform for giving birth, nursing pups, and molting.
 As such, ribbon seals are sensitive to changes in the environment that affect timing and extent of sea ice formation and breakup.
-The 2013 status review of the ribbon seals under the ESA concluded that it is likely that ongoing and projected changes in sea ice (and possible changes to their prey base related to changes in ocean conditions) will result in a gradual decline in seal abundance.
+The 2013 status review of the ribbon seal under the ESA concluded that it is likely that ongoing and projected changes in sea ice (and possible changes to their prey base related to changes in ocean conditions) will result in a gradual decline in seal abundance.

 Additional Factors of Potential Concern